What Bedford Homeowners Should Know Before Buying Quartz Worktops

 How to Choose the Right Quartz for Your Kitchen

+Colour and finish.
 The colour you choose will set the tone for your entire kitchen.
 White and light grey quartz slabs with subtle veining remain the most popular choices for Bedford kitchens.
 They bounce light around the room and pair well with both modern handleless cabinetry and traditional shaker-style units.
+For colour inspiration see popular quartz worktop colours in the UK and our guide to quartz colours.

+Edge profiles.
 Your edge profile is a subtle detail that makes a big difference.
 A straight square edge suits modern kitchens.
 A bullnose or pencil edge adds a softer feel.
 Waterfall edges where the quartz flows down the side of the island are increasingly popular in Bedford renovations.
+See quartz worktop edge profiles explained.

+Thickness.
 Standard quartz worktops come in 20mm and 30mm thicknesses.
 The 20mm option is lighter and more affordable.
 The 30mm slab gives a more substantial and premium look.
 Some homeowners opt for a 20mm slab with a mitre-joined edge to create the appearance of a thicker surface at a lower cost.
+Read more in how thick are quartz worktops.

 If you would like to explore the full range of quartz options available for your kitchen our team at Precious Marble are happy to help.
 We offer a complete design and installation service for quartz worktops in Bedford and can guide you through every option from colour selection to edge profile choices.